-The Business Unit: Legislative and Constitutional Development consists of three Chief Directorates, namely, the Chief Directorate: South African Law Reform Commission, the Chief Directorate: Legislative Development and the Chief Directorate: Constitutional Development.
-The functions of the various Chief Directorates are briefly explained below.
+The Legislative Development unit consists of three Chief Directorates, namely, the Chief Directorate: South African Law Reform Commission and the Chief Directorate: Legislative Development.
+The functions of the Chief Directorates are briefly explained below.

 Chief Directorate: South African Law Reform Commission:

 The South African Law Reform Commission (“the SALRC”) is an independent statutory body, established by the South African Law Reform Commission Act, 1973 (Act 19 of 1973).
 The SALRC and its Secretariat are responsible for research in respect of the law of South Africa with a view to advising the Government on the development, improvement, modernisation and reform of the law of South Africa in all its facets by performing, among others, the following functions—

 - executing the law reform programme of the SALRC by conducting legal research, including legal comparative research, by developing proposals for law reform and, where appropriate, by promoting uniformity in the law;